martinjw/dbschemareader/DatabaseSchemaReaderTest/README.txt

 - add reference to NUnit.framework
 - in properties, add the conditional compilation symbol NUNIT

-These tests are INTEGRATION TESTS.
-They all interact with the database, IO and .net ADO data providers.
+Many of these tests are INTEGRATION TESTS.
+They interact with the database, IO and .net ADO data providers.

-This means the databases must exist in order to run it.
+All ADO providers are accessed using ADO 2's DbProviderFactories.
+Although there are Nuget references, the tests and Database Schema Reader do not use the providers directly.
+If the provider is not installed (eg Devart.Oracle), the test runs as Inconclusive.
+If the database cannot be opened (invalid connection string/ password etc), the test runs as Inconclusive.

+If the providers are not available, or the database is not accessible, the tests should return Inconclusive.
+Some providers are referenced (via Nuget), but may still fail if the database is not installed.
+Database installation scripts are included in the DatabaseScripts folder.

+The following databases are used in the tests:
 *     SqlExpress with Northwind and AdventureWorks (integrated security)
 *     Oracle Express with HR (userId HR, password HR) to enable HR in Oracle XE open sqlplus
         > ALTER USER hr ACCOUNT UNLOCK;
         > ALTER USER hr IDENTIFIED BY HR;

-*     MySQL with Northwind (user id root, password mysql) Plus additional databases
+*     MySQL with Northwind (user id root, password mysql)
 *     Postgresql with world
 *     Firebird with Employee.Fdb
-*     SQLite with Northwind (database file is C:\Data\Northwind.db)
+*     SQLite with Northwind (database file is Northwind.db, it is created locally by the assemblyInitialize event in InitSQLite)
 *     SqlServer CE 4 with Northwind (database file is C:\Data\Northwind.sdf)
 *     DB2 on localhost with standard Sample database (user db2admin, password db2)
 *     Ingres on localhost with standard demodb database